 Almond oil may help with stretch marks.
 Try rubbing essential oils, like jojoba oil or coconut oil along the tummy line to help tighten the skin.

-There are several skin-firming products on the market designed to increase the collagen and elastin in your skin.
+There are several on the market designed to increase the collagen and elastin in your skin.
 Ingredients, like collagen, vitamin C, and retinoids, might help skin recover some of its firmness.

 Abdominoplasty, or tummy tuck surgery, is an option to tighten muscles and remove excess skin.
 But it’s not a substitute for losing weight or an exercise program.